 4. Cruise to Delos Island

 The Pearl of Ancient Greece and home to one of the most important excavation sites in the country is the abandoned isle of Delos, just a short cruise from Mykonos at the center of the Cyclades archipelago.
 The entire island has been declared a UNESCO World Heritage Site and according to the ancient myths, this island is the birthplace of Apollo and Artemis.
+Sure this is one of the things to see in Mykonos Greece.

 Visitors can explore the ancient temples, the port, a theater and a plethora of preserved buildings which are home to stunning mosaics, sculpture, and monuments including the Terrace of the Lions which create a similar impression as the Egyptian avenues of sphinxes.
 Views from the island are breathtaking and a visit to Delos truly is a once in a lifetime experience, so make sure to make it a part of your trip to Mykonos.